paragon1234/Vehicle-Detect/README.md

 I tried various combinations of parameters and settled on the final value based upon the performance of the SVM classifier produced using them (training accuracy of the classifier).
 My final parameters were YUV colorspace, 9 orientations, 16 pixels per cell, 2 cells per block, and ALL channels of the colorspace.
 Also, 32 bins for histogram and 16 bins for color.

 For colorspace all the colorspcase except RGB performed well.
-Also, no single channel gave training acuracy of greater than 96%.
-Hence all the channels were considered even thou it increased the computation time.
+When using all the channels, training accuracy was higher but it required substantial computation time.
+Using only Y channel of LUV color-scpae, there was a reduction of only 0.5% in the training accuracy but  redreduced computation time by half.
+Hence, I preferred it as the output quality does'nt change much.
 32 bins Histogram, 16 bin colors and 9 orientation gave the training accuracy of over 99%.
 8 pixels per cell and 16 pixels per cell both gave training accuracy of over 99%.
 16 was preferred because of low computation time.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM with the default classifier parameters and using HOG features, channel intensity and histogram features.
-Using this combination I was able to achieve a test accuracy of 99.17%.
+I trained a linear SVM with the parameter C=0.01 and using HOG features, channel intensity and histogram features.
+Using this combination I was able to achieve a test accuracy of 98.68% (using all channels of YUV colorsace gave training accuracy of 99.17%).

 ### Sliding Window Search